HexionTeam/HexionCTF-Writeups/HexionCTF 2020 Online/Mirage/README.md

 </html>
 ```

-There's a custom font called `hexfot.ttf`, let's download it by accessing https://mirage.hexionteam.com/assets/hexfont.ttf
+There's a custom font called `hexfont.ttf`, let's download it by accessing https://mirage.hexionteam.com/assets/hexfont.ttf

-The first tool that needs to come to your mind when a font is involded is `FontForge` (and for method 3/4: `fonttools` in python , I used it to create the challenge).
+The first tool that needs to come to your mind when a font is involded is `FontForge`
+(and for method 3/4: `fonttools` in python , I used it to create the challenge).

 By opening the font in `FontForge` we get the following map of characters:<br><br>
 ![alt text](assets/fontforge.png "fontforge")